irmen/prog8/docs/source/syntaxreference.rst

 			; i loops 0, 1, 2, ...
 127
 		}

+address of:  ``&``
+    This is a prefix operator that can be applied to a string or array variable or literal value.
+    It results in the memory address (UWORD) of that string or array in memory:  ``uword a = &stringvar`` Sometimes the compiler silently inserts this operator to make it easier for instance to pass strings or arrays as subroutine call arguments.

 precedence grouping in expressions, or subroutine parameter list:  ``(`` *expression* ``)``
 	Parentheses are used to group parts of an expression to change the order of evaluation.